 Please bear with me whilst I workout the workings of the World Wide Web.

-I currently work at the University of Oxford four days a week, in the role of Knowledge Exchange Facilitator.
-Alongside this role, I teach at various Oxford colleges, convene the Oxford Phenomenology Network, spend time with my family, and remain research-active.
+I currently work at the University of Oxford four days a week, in the role of Knowledge Exchange Facilitator; I support researchers in their impact and innovation focused engagements with non-academic organisations.
+Alongside this role, I teach at various Oxford colleges, convene the Oxford Phenomenology Network, spend time with my family, and engage in academic research.
 I am also a proud glasses-wearer and bendy person.

 I was awarded my doctorate from the University of Oxford in 2013 after having completed a BA in English and Philosophy and an MA in Twentieth-century Literature at the University of Leeds.